mlpack/mlpack/doc/embedded/crosscompile_example.md

    architecture (optional).

-Then we need to call `fetch_mlpack()` will download mlpack including all dependencies, cross-compile openblas and set up all the necessary parameters to find these dependencies.
+Then we need to call `fetch_mlpack()` will download mlpack including all dependencies, cross-compile OpenBLAS and set up all the necessary parameters to find these dependencies.
 Most of mlpack dependencies are header-only with the exception of Openblas, thus this is expected to be a quick step.